fegastal/42SP-Labs-Notes/README.md

 - **Phase 1 - Initial Studies 📚**

-After reading the subject, I had an impression that it was a project similar to the creation of two programs that communicate through signals, [MiniTalk](https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/Minitalk_fgastal-.pdf).
+After reading the subject, I had an impression that it was a project similar to the creation of two programs - server and client - that communicate through signals, [MiniTalk](https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/Minitalk_fgastal-.pdf).

 <a href=""><img src="https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/image/Minitalk-Project.png" alt="Minitalk"></a>

-However, the communication between the two programs in question - encoder and decoder - should be via Shared Memory Operations.
+However, the communication between the two programs in question - encoder and decoder - should be via [Shared Memory Operations](https://www.youtube.com/watch?v=a8tR6d47bCc), something I had not seen in the course of my studies, until then.

 In order to understand these new concepts and map out the new challenges ahead of me, I chose to follow initial references on the topic, such as:

 > This playlist on YouTube: [Huffman's Algorithm in C](https://www.youtube.com/watch?v=o8UPZ_KDWdU&list=PLqJK4Oyr5WShtxF1Ch3Vq4b1Dzzb-WxbP&index=1)

 > And this book: [Mastering Algorithms with C - Useful Techniques from Sorting to Encryption](https://www.amazon.com.br/Mastering-Algorithms-C-Kyle-Loudon/dp/1565924533)

+These two references were essential to give continuity to the challenge, which was to be delivered in 6 days.🤯

+- **Phase 2 - Data Structures 🕸**